HackerDom/checksystem/CONFIGURE.md

 - `cs.round_length`: length of round in seconds.
 Default value is `60`
 - `cs.flag_life_time`: time of flag's life in rounds.
 Doesn't persist after any breaks in the game.
 Default value is `15`.
 - `cs.flags_secret`: secret key for HMAC in flag's data.
-- `cs.checkers.hostname`: an optional callback function to detect a address of vuln's service which passed to the checkers.
+- `cs.checkers.hostname`: an optional callback function to detect an address of vuln's service which passed to the checkers.
 - `cs.ctf_name`: a name of the CTF, displayed in the scoreboard.
 Default vaule is `CTF`.
 - `cs.admin_auth`: a basic auth creadentials of admin page (which can be accessed by `/admin` route).
 - `cs.scoring`: this hash object describe the settings about the [scoring](https://docs.google.com/document/d/1uU9f38UpxdsMeuAsM5TAnp_i4T-DhM-Ur9JOxUeTc8M/preview#heading=h.xdi2syovqugn).